 - Creativity.
 There’s a reason why it’s called “brainstorm.”
 The back and forth of ideas stimulates the neurotransmitters in our brains, which brings more ideas.
 Thinking outside the proverbial box is easier when we have someone to bounce ideas off of, someone who can stimulate our thinking with ideas of their own.
 If we’re brainstorming with a group, it gets even better — especially if it’s a diverse group.

 - Companionship.
 One is a lonely number.
-Opportunities to meet and work with other interesting, talented and creative people abound online, with an increasing number of websites and apps waiting to introduce you.
+Opportunities to meet and work with other interesting, talented and creative people abound online.
+An increasing number of websites and apps can introduce you to other artists and then bring the art you create to the world.

 - Growth.
 Working with others means getting and giving advice on new approaches to try; it means getting and giving critiques of works in progress.
 Scratch, developed by the Massachusetts Institute of Technology, brings young people together to create interactive stories, games and art simulations using digital “programming blocks.”
 Launched in 2007, the site has produced more than 1 million creative projects.

 - Reach.
 Working with others means gaining access to their audiences, and they to yours.
-Collaboration can expand art’s ability to make a difference in people’s lives, which is the primary reason artists create.
+Collaboration and livestream sharing can expand art’s ability to make a difference in people’s lives and connect artists and audiences, which is the primary reason artists create.

-While face-to-face collaborations can be nice, our increasingly mobile culture allows artists to sequester themselves for alone time while also reaping the benefits of working with others.
+While face-to-face collaborations can be nice, our increasingly mobile culture allows artists to reap the benefits of working with and performing for others ― no matter where they are located.
 The cloud becomes, for creatives, the proverbial “third space,” that place between domestic life and professional life where artists, musicians, writers and performers can gather and share without the expense or inconvenience of traveling.

 A Technology for Its Time

 Taking note of the trend, cloud providers improved their data storage and processing abilities.
 Soon the benefits trickled down to the rest of us, including those in the creative sector.
 Now, platforms from social media to productivity apps employ cloud technology, providing a seamless streaming experience no matter how many people tune in or where they are located.
-Musicians can listen, critique and add (or remove) instrumentation in collaborative tracks; artists can draw and paint on shared digital canvases in real time; audiences can interact with TV series to affect the storyline, and more.
+Musicians can listen, critique and add (or remove) instrumentation in collaborative tracks; artists can draw and paint on shared digital canvases in real time; and audiences can interact with musicians and artists to influence their choices.

-The advent of high-bandwidth 5G networks promises to enhance the collaborative process even more, adding lanes on the information highway to end data bottlenecks and choppy connections, and paving the way for emerging technologies such as virtual reality, holograms and artificial intelligence.
-Soon, we’ll forget that our creative partners aren’t in the same room with us — because, in a sense, they will be.
+The advent of high-bandwidth 5G networks promises to enhance the collaborative process even more, adding lanes on the information highway to end data bottlenecks and choppy connections and paving the way for emerging technologies such as virtual reality, holograms and artificial intelligence.
+Soon, we’ll forget that our creative partners and audiences aren’t in the same room with us — because, in a sense, they will be.

 Memory: The Essential Ingredient

-To keep vast quantities of data flowing for creative collaborations, cloud servers and the networks that connect them need memory.
+To keep vast quantities of data flowing for creative collaborations and performances, cloud servers and the networks that connect them need memory.
 Today’s cloud services offer virtually infinite amounts of it to satisfy our seemingly endless appetite for video, audio and livestreaming.
-The need for memory is only going to grow, both in the cloud and on the “edge,” meaning on our devices or in data centers, as up-and-coming technologies including artificial intelligence and virtual reality become more prevalent.
+The need for memory is only going to grow, both in the cloud and on the “edge,” meaning on our devices or in data centers, as up-and-coming technologies such as artificial intelligence and virtual reality become more prevalent.

 For immersive technologies to provide quality user experiences, they will use the cloud and the edge to process massive quantities of data in real time.
 The need for bigger, faster, more powerful memory is not going to go away, and it will almost certainly accelerate in the coming years.